cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 #### How to integrate switch_mod_lsapi script with custom panels

 To be able to use switch_mod_lsapi you have to do the steps mentioned below.
 We assume that if the /usr/share/lve/modlscapi/custom/config.ini file exists, then it is a Custom Panel.

 1. Create config.ini file /usr/share/lve/mod_lsapi/custom/ directory.
-As an example we have created a config.ini.example file

-**All directives that are shown in example file needed in GLOBAL section.** Example:
+As an example we have created a config.ini.example file. **All directives that are shown in example file needed in GLOBAL section:**

 ```
 [GLOBAL]